Bangkok Dangerous (2008 film): Production

 The original film's main character is a deaf hitman, whose disability makes him a fearless, unflinching gunman.
 That character has been changed in the remake.

 "We'd like to keep him the same, but we understand that from a marketing point of view Nic needs to have some lines," Oxide was quoted as saying in The New York Times.
 "So what we’re going to do is transform his girlfriend instead into a deaf-mute.
 This switch will maintain the drama of communication between the two main characters."

 The Soi Cowboy entertainment district was among Thai locations used for filming.

 Release

 Box office

 The film grossed US$42.5 million, of which $15.3 million was from the US.
 The film grossed US$7.8 million on its opening weekend, making it the first film since Dickie Roberts: Former Child Star to debut at number 1 with such a low gross.
 Lionsgate distribution topper Steve Rothenberg said, "It will be a nicely profitable film for us."
 The film's budget was $45 million.

 Home media release

 Bangkok Dangerous was released on DVD and Blu-ray on January 6, 2009.
 As of December 1, 2009, 760,178 units have been sold, gathering US$15,058,164 in revenue.

 Reception

-The film has an 9% approval rating on Rotten Tomatoes, based on 94 reviews with an average rating of 3.50 out of 10.
-The website's critics consensus reads: "With murky cinematography, a meandering pace, a dull storyline and rather wooden performances, the Pang Brothers' Hollywood remake of Bangkok Dangerous is unsuccessful."
-On Metacritic, the film has a weighted average score of 24 out of 100 based on reviews from 16 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.